 Robust template choice – Google survey tools present an excellent catalog of templates for a free app.
 The wealth of standard forms covers various potential needs, such as work requests, registration forms, order sheets, feedback, and more traditional surveys.

-Poor survey logic – Google survey software does not do a good job branching logic on a survey.
+Poor survey logic – Google survey software does not do a good job of branching logic on a survey.
 Branching is when a respondent answers in a specific way, and the survey platform takes them to another question or page.
 While Google does provide some branching logic, it is the most basic level.

 Not enough customization – When you build surveys in Google Forms, you are mostly restricted to the available templates.
 You only get the ability to upload an image for the header and color scheme matching.
-Neither are especially slick tools, and Google has actually removed many of the customization options.
+Neither are slick tools, and Google has removed many of the customization options.

 How to Create Google Forms?

-As you would expect with Google apps, Forms is elementary to use with a simple interface and slick menu system.
+As you would expect with Google apps, Forms is elementary to use, with a simple interface and slick menu system.
 But, again, this is something Google excels at, and the usability of the Google Forms survey is on another level.

 Every action you take in Google survey forms is saved in real-time, thanks to Google Workspace and Google Drive integration.
 Users cannot underestimate this ability because it means you never have to worry about accidentally losing work.
-Furthermore, Google Forms responses are easily seen within the UI, allowing you to see how your surveys are performing quickly.
+Furthermore, Google Forms responses are easily seen within the UI, allowing you to see how your surveys perform quickly.